jinxinbo/woe_linear_bin/README.md

 the version 0.0.1 only can split the continuous variable, so if you have the category variable, you can use pd.get_dumies() translate into  continuous variable

-# suppose you have a DataFrame data0
+now,suppose you have a DataFrame data0

 import pandas as pd
 import woe_bin